Bonus1337/Codewars/Even_or_Odd/readme.md

 ## Testing

-The project uses the `chai` assertion library for testing.
+The project uses the `jest` assertion library for testing.
 The test cases are defined in the `index.test.ts` file.
 You can run the tests at any time to verify the correctness of your implementation.

 ## Submission